MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (May 7, 2026)

 - [Autoruns v14.2](~/downloads/autoruns.md)
-This update to Autoruns, a utility for monitoring startup items, add support for Windows packaged apps.
+This update to Autoruns, a utility for monitoring startup items, adds support for Windows packaged apps.

 - [ProcDump v12.0](~/downloads/procdump.md)
 This update to ProcDump, a command-line utility for generating memory dumps from running processes, adds process tree support with -pt.